| Title: | Efficient Spatial Thinning of Species Occurrences |

 Numeric.
 Latitude coordinates (WGS84).

 Integer.
-The year in which the occurrence was recorded.
+Year in which the observation was recorded.

 Numeric.
-The uncertainty of the coordinates in meters.
+Positional uncertainty of the coordinates, in meters.

 Computes neighbors for each point in a set of coordinates using a greedy approach.
 All pairwise distances are calculated to identify neighbors within a specified distance threshold.